rohanv32/InboxZingReact/README.md

 ---

 ## 🥳 Wireframe

+Refer to the Figma link below for a prototype of the application.
 **Link to Figma**: https://www.figma.com/design/bobVvvYCEht8CUIDfDtgos/InboxZing?node-id=0-1&t=1iDVuQ9jCMgNMdjh-1

 ---

+## ➕ Additional Features

+- **On-demand podcast voice cloning**
+- **Personalised news consumption experience for user**
+- **Localised features for university students to build community traction**
+- **Short-form news and gamification for user engagement**

+---

 ## 🤖 AI Usage

-Code Suggestions and Debugging: Leveraged AI for generating code snippets and troubleshooting issues during development, especially while considering CSS style implementation and conditional rendering of pages baesd on login states.
+- **Code Suggestions and Debugging**: Leveraged AI to generate code snippets, troubleshoot issues, and suggest improvements, especially in CSS and component rendering logic.

-Documentation Assistance: AI was used to streamline the creation of project documentation and provide a structured approach to the README and component documentation.
+- **Documentation Assistance**: AI was used to streamline the creation of project documentation and provide a structured approach to the README and component documentation.